rachita17/HacktoberFest2020/List of Propsed Projects.md

 <li>
 <p><strong>Alma matter</strong> - Website dedicates to form a Community within UPES and make a network of people who graduated, currently studying.
 UPES alumni matter has been working in Companies from Google to Facebook.
 Having a dedicated website for alumni will help guide young minds and build a strong network so people don't have to struggle on LinkedIn to get referrals and can easily ask a senior for guidance and experience.<br>
 <em><strong>Suggested Tech Stack</strong></em> - HTML,CSS,PHP,JS</p>
+  <p><strong>Home Automation System</strong>- Android application to control several electrical appliances by clicking specific buttons or using voice commands.
+These commands will be relayed via Bluetooth to Arduino Uno, thereby completely automating specific tasks for you.<br>
+    <em><strong>Suggested Tech Stack</strong></em>- Android, Aurdino</p>
 </li>
 </ol>